Office: Saunders 308

 Population, environment and development; survey and statistical methods

 I am a population and human-environment geographer interested in the interactions between rural livelihoods, household well-being and environmental change in the developing world.
-Specifically my research has investigated (1) environmental influences on human migration in various countries, (2) indigenous livelihoods in the Ecuadorian Amazon, and (3) human dimensions of soil degradation in rural Uganda.
+As described below, my research has investigated environmental influences on human migration in various countries, indigenous livelihoods in the Ecuadorian Amazon, and human dimensions of soil degradation in rural Uganda.
 My methodological expertise is in the use of survey, statistical and demographic methods, a set of approaches which complements previous work in the field which has primarily used spatial and qualitative methods.
-For more information, see below and also this bio piece by the Carolina Population Center.
+See also this bio piece about me by the Carolina Population Center.

-One research strand focuses on the consequences of environmental change and variability for human migration, including both internal and international migration.
-This issue has gained considerable attention in the context of global climate change and recent large-scale natural disasters, but as of yet relatively few quantitative studies have investigated these processes.
-My research has investigated these relationships in the context of Ecuador, East Africa, Bangladesh, and post-tsunami Indonesia.
-Key collaborators on this work include Richard Bilsborrow, Valerie Mueller, Duncan Thomas and Elizabeth Frankenberg.
+One research strand focuses on the consequences of environmental change for human migration, including both internal and international migration.
+This issue has gained considerable attention in the context of global climate change and recent large-scale natural disasters, and recently a growing number of studies have used demographic and statistical methods to investigate these relationships.
 Together these studies confirm that environmental factors have important influences on migration, but the results are not consistent with Neo-Malthusian predictions that environmental degradation will universally displace permanent migrants over long distances.

 Gray, C. (2010).
 Gender, natural capital and migration in the southern Ecuadorian Andes.
 Environment and Planning A 42(3): 678-696.
 [Link]